tgc-bot/FourAcesContracts/Membership.md

     than 20% of the original loan value (including immediate interest);
     this maximum CAN only be ignored by the Casino Manager

-8. The M.O.L. has the authority to issue the following loans:
+8. The M.O.L.
+MAY issue only the following loans:

     5.  *Loan information is only visible through the **/loans request
-        ***command.
+        ***command and SHALL NOT be modified without majority vote by the Council.

 9. The M.O.L. has the authority to tax the winnings of a game when it is a player with a loan that wins.
 This tax CAN be no more than 25%